simritt/Food/README.md

 # Restaurant's Website Design
-Frontend of a website for a restaurant named - FOOD (using html, css and js)
+Frontend of a responsive website for a restaurant named - FOOD (using html, css and js)